CarberryChai/cplusplus_primer/chapter_6/exercise.md

 > Write a function that returns 0 when it is first called and then generates numbers in sequence each time it is called again.

 [code](./exercise6_7.cpp)

+## 6.8

+> Write a header file named Chapter6.h that contains declarations for the functions you wrote for the exercises in § 6.1 (p.
+205).